 Design updates balanced cultural alignment with IKEA's UI constraints.

-Using IKEA’s existing component library, we redesigned the homepage layout to align with our research insights while maintaining development feasibility.
-Our key solutions included:
+Using IKEA’s existing component library, we proposed culturally-aligned adaptations to homepage content and features that reflected our research insights while maintaining development feasibility.
+Our key recommendations included:

-1. Nationalistic and Masculine Imagery: Based on India’s scores on Power Distance and Masculinity, we recommend adding high contrast imagery, as well as visual elements of nationalistic pride and individual success.
+1. Nationalistic and Masculine Imagery: Based on India’s scores on Power Distance and Masculinity, we recommend incorporating high contrast imagery, as well as visual elements of nationalistic pride and individual success.

-2. Concise and Helpful Information: Based on India’s scores on Long Term Orientation and Indulgence, we recommended adding navigation tabs for product specs, build instructions, and company offers, as well as a virtual assistant chat box for user support and accessibility.
+2. Concise and Helpful Information: Based on India’s scores on Long Term Orientation and Indulgence, we recommended adding practical feature tabs for product specs, build instructions, and company offers, as well as a virtual assistant chat box for user support and accessibility.

-3. Linear Navigation: Based on India’s score on Uncertainty Avoidance, we recommended adding a simple and linear navigation style throughout the home page.
-User’s should have multiple options to choose from, but in a way that feels secure and reduces cognitive load.
+3. Linear Navigation: Based on India’s score on Uncertainty Avoidance, we emphasized a more linear, guided navigation style.
+User’s should have multiple options to choose from, but in a way that reduces decision fatigue and supports cognitive ease.

 4. Localization Features: Based on IKEA’s constraint to localize recommendations, we also recommended adding a dropdown menu for local languages.
 This menu would be localized via the user’s location within the country, displaying their local language based on their location.

-These proposed recommendations were tested in design critiques with our peers and instructors, resulting in refinements that made the layout feel familiar, empowering, and informative to the intended audience.
+These proposed recommendations were tested in design critiques with our peers and instructors, resulting in refinements that made the layout feel more regionally intuitive, empowering, and accessible, without diverging from IKEA’s system norms.

 Iteration